dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 - FIX-1265 Common use case: Compare variable to literal string `IsMatch(var1, "true")` to check boolean results or validate expected values.

 ## Update: New Custom Procedure Operation - And (2025-11-09)
-- FR-1270 Add new operation "And" to SpyWindow Custom Procedures for boolean logic operations with two Var arguments.
+- FR-1270 Add new operation "And" to AutomationWindow Custom Procedures for boolean logic operations with two Var arguments.
 - FR-1271 Operation MUST accept Arg1=Var and Arg2=Var, both representing boolean values ("true" or "false").
 - FR-1272 Operation returns "true" if BOTH arguments are "true" (case-insensitive), otherwise returns "false".
 - FR-1273 Preview text MUST show result and both input values: `"true (true AND true)"` or `"false (true AND false)"`.